 Accordingly, the time schedule suffers from a lack of specificity and therefore fails to comply with the Water Code and the Nonpoint Source Policy.
-We direct the Central Valley Water Board to ensure that all time schedules in the revised dairy general waste discharge requirements contain a specific time schedule for dairies to comply that is as short as practicable and is consistent with CV-SALTS and the Nonpoint Source Policy.
+We direct the Central Valley Water Board to ensure that all time schedules, including any allowances for extensions, in the interim and final revised dairy general waste discharge requirements contain a specific time schedule for dairies to comply that is as short as practicable and is consistent with CV-SALTS and the Nonpoint Source Policy.

 Compliance with the Antidegradation Policy

 The Antidegradation Policy is a state policy for water quality control that establishes the requirement that discharges to high quality waters of the state shall be regulated to achieve the highest water quality consistent with maximum benefit to the people of the State.
-“High quality water” is the best quality of the water since 1968, the year the Antidegradation Policy was adopted, or a lower level if that lower level was authorized through a permitting or other regulatory action consistent with the federal antidegradation policy, if applicable, and the Antidegradation Policy.
+The baseline water quality for determining whether a water of the state is “high quality water” is not necessarily the water quality conditions as they exist at the time that that the discharges are authorized.
+Rather, the baseline is the best quality of the water since 1968, the year the Antidegradation Policy was adopted, or a lower level if that lower level was authorized through a permitting or other regulatory action consistent with the federal antidegradation policy, if applicable, and the Antidegradation Policy.
 A permit authorizing a lowering of high quality water must contain certain findings to comply with the Antidegradation Policy.

-As noted in Section I.D of this order, the Dairy General WDRs rescind and replace the 2007 Dairy General WDRs and are intended to comply with AGUA.
+As noted in Section I.C of this order, the 2013 Dairy General WDRs rescind and replace the 2007 Dairy General WDRs and are intended to comply with AGUA.
 AGUA held that because the dairy waste discharges to groundwater in the Central Valley region permitted by the 2007 Dairy General WDRs would degrade at least some high quality waters, the 2007 Dairy General WDRs must comply with the Antidegradation Policy.

 In a 1995 staff guidance memorandum (Staff Guidance Memorandum), our staff explained that compliance with the Antidegradation Policy requires consideration of the following two-step analysis: